jeff1evesque/pocketsphinx/README.md

 PocketSphinx
 =====================

 This repository contains all the prerequisites properly configured in order to use PocketSphinx.
 We have installed both *SphinxBase*, as well as *PocketSphinx* as suggested.
-This repository can be forked, then used as a submodule.
+This repository can be forked (or directly submoduled), then used as a submodule.

+For questions regarding this project, or implementations on other projects, feel free to send an email to jeff1evesque@yahoo.com

 ##PocketSphinx